-Introduction 3 Summary 4 A. Business and Performance 9 11 13 B. System of Governance B.1 General Information on the System of Governance B.2 Fit and Proper Requirements B.3 Risk Management System including the Own Risk and Solvency Assessment B.4 Internal Control System B.5 Internal Audit Function B.6 Actuarial Function B.7 Outsourcing B.8 Any other Information C. Risk Profile C.1 Underwriting Risk C.2 Market Risk C.3 Credit Risk C.4 Liquidity Risk C.5 Operational Risk C.6 Other Material Risks C.7 Any other Information D. Valuation for Solvency Purposes D.1 Assets D.2 Technical Provisions D.3 Other Liabilities D.4 Alternative Methods for Valuation D.5 Any other Information E. Capital Management E.1 Own Funds E.2 Solvency Capital Requirement and Minimum Capital Requirement E.3 Use of the Duration-based Equity Risk Sub-module in the Calculation of the SCR E.4 Differences between the Standard Formula and any Internal Model Used E.5 Non-compliance with the MCR and Non-compliance with the SCR E.6 Any other Information Appendix.
-Quantitative Reporting Templates (QRTs) 83
+Introduction 3

+Summary 4

+A. Business and Performance 6

+A.1 Business 7

+A.2 Underwriting performance 11

+A.3 Investment performance 12

+A.4 Performance of other activities 14

+A.5 Any other information

+B. System of Governance 16

+B.1 General information on the system of governance 17

+B.2 Fit and proper requirements 23

+B.3 Risk management system including the Own Risk and Solvency Assessment (ORSA) 24

+B.4 Internal control system 28

+B.5 Internal audit function 30

+B.6 Actuarial function 31

+B.7 Outsourcing 32

+B.8 Any other information 34

+C. Risk Profile 35

+C.1 Underwriting risk 36

+C.2 Market risk 40

+C.3 Credit risk 42

+C.4 Liquidity risk 47

+C.5 Operational risk 49

+C.6 Other material risks 54

+C.7 Any other information 55

+D. Valuation for Solvency Purposes 56

+D.1 Assets 58

+D.2 Technical provisions 63

+D.3 Other liabilities 66

+D.4 Alternative methods for valuation 68

+D.5 Any other information 69

+E. Capital Management 70

+E.1 Own funds 70

+E.2 Solvency capital requirement and minimum capital requirement 75

+E.3 Use of the duration-based equity risk sub-module in the calculation of the SCR 77

+E.4 Differences between the standard formula and any internal model used 78

+E.5 Non-compliance with the MCR and non-compliance with the SCR 81

+E.6 Any other information 82

+Appendix 83